DasParijat/Ringtail-DE/README.md

 			All actions work with controller node (RingtailHARD)</li>
 			<li>(Mob Controller / RingtailAttacks)
 			Cleaning up code to reflect new changes</li>
+			<li>(Mob Controller / RingtailHARD)
+			Reworked it once again so specific actions are handled in parent node, while mob controller is a child of RingtailHARD</li>
 		</ul>
 	</li>
 	<li>